JavierCastellD/AssessingSNOMEDEmbeddings/datasets/README.md

   harder to perform analogy prediction (1/300.000) than relation prediction (1/50).

 ### IS SON OF CLASSIFICATION
-- Whether one concept is the son of the other concept.
+- Whether one concept is the immediate son of the other concept.
 - For each positive instance of a relation, there is also a negative instance for the same subject concept.
 - The possible range of negative instances depends on the domain:
     - If the domain is train, the range is train.